 - Soften, soothe, allow: Working with emotions in the body [15 minutes]

-Part One: Which imperfections make you feel inadequate?
 Everybody has something about themselves that they don’t like; something that causes them to feel shame, to feel insecure, or not “good enough.”
-It is the human condition to be imperfect, and feelings of failure and inadequacy are part of the experience of living a human life. […]
+This exercise will help you write a letter to yourself about this issue from a place of acceptance and compassion.

-In this exercise, clients sit in different chairs to help get in touch with different, often conflicting parts of their selves (the criticizer, the criticized, and the compassionate observer), experiencing how each aspect feels in the present moment.
+In this exercise, you will sit in different chairs to help get in touch with different, often conflicting parts of yourself (the criticizer, the criticized, and the compassionate observer), experiencing how each aspect feels in the present moment.

 Remember that if you really want to motivate yourself, love is more powerful than fear.
 In this exercise, you’ll reframe your inner dialogue so that it is more encouraging and supportive.